OB-lab/James_et_al._2021-MBE/README.md

 The estimation file specifies the search range of the parameters defined in the template file.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for the parameter.
 It is divided in three fixed sections in the following order:

   + Parameters: It lists the main parameters and its respective initial search range.
-Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or hidden in the output files.
+Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or omitted in the output files.
 Some parameters, such as ```ANCSIZE```, are specified in this section despite they were not invoked in the template file.
 This is because they are later used to calculate other complex parameters that indeed were specified in the template file, such us ```RESIZE``` (see below).

   + Rules: It includes a set of conditions to be met among the above simple parameters.
 For instance, in a secondary contact model, it should be specified that the secondary contact event happened after the divergence of the involved populations.

   + Complex parameters: It defines parameters that are obtained as simple operations between other parameters.
 For instance, the migration rate ```MIG12``` is calculated as the number of migrants ```NM12``` divided by the population size of the sink population ```NPOP2```.

 The name of the template file must be the root name of the SFS file plus the extention ```.est```.
 For instance, the corresponding template file name of ```D00_H00_jointMAFpop1_0.obs``` should be ```D00_H00.est```.
+Sample estimation files for the D00_H00 pair are in the directory ```EstimationFiles/Pair``` and for the D32-H12-H12A triad are in the directory ```EstimationFiles/Triad```.

 This is how a template file for a population pair looks like: